High School Graduation

 by Virginia Region

 Four-year Adjusted Cohort Graduation Rate.
 Rates include only Standard and Advanced Studies diplomas in the numerator of the graduation rate.
-Three states (Idaho, Kentucky, and Oklahoma) did not submit data for this reporting cycle.
+Three states (Idaho, Kentucky, and Oklahoma) did not submit data for either the 2011 or 2012 reporting cycles; Idaho did not submit data for 2013.

 ED Data Express, http://eddataexpress.ed.gov